 Do not take COPAXONE® if you are allergic to glatiramer acetate or mannitol.

-Some patients report a short-term reaction right after injecting COPAXONE®.
-This reaction can involve flushing (feeling of warmth and/or redness), chest tightness or pain with heart palpitations, anxiety, and trouble breathing.
+Some patients report a short-term reaction within minutes after injecting COPAXONE®.
+This reaction can involve flushing (feeling of warmth and/or redness), chest tightness or pain, fast heart beat, anxiety, and trouble breathing.
 These symptoms generally appear within minutes of an injection, last about 15 minutes, and do not require specific treatment.
 During the postmarketing period, there have been reports of patients with similar symptoms who received emergency medical care.
 If symptoms become severe, call the emergency phone number in your area.
 Call your doctor right away if you develop hives, skin rash with irritation, dizziness, sweating, chest pain, trouble breathing, or severe pain at the injection site.
 If any of the above occurs, do not give yourself any more injections until your doctor tells you to begin again.

 A permanent indentation under the skin (lipoatrophy or, rarely, necrosis) at the injection site may occur, due to local destruction of fat tissue.
 Be sure to follow proper injection technique and inform your doctor of any skin changes.

-The most common side effects in studies of COPAXONE® are redness, pain, swelling, itching, or a lump at the site of injection, flushing, rash, shortness of breath, and chest pain.
+The most common side effects of COPAXONE® include redness, pain, swelling, itching, or a lump at the site of injection, flushing, rash, shortness of breath, and chest pain.
 These are not all of the possible side effects of COPAXONE®.
 For a complete list, ask your doctor or pharmacist.
 Tell your doctor about any side effects you have while taking COPAXONE®.